ohnosequences/mg7/docs/paper/paper.md

 # Acknowledgements

-The two first authors are funded by INTERCROSSING (Grant 289974).
+*Funding:* The two first authors are funded by INTERCROSSING (Grant 289974).